A programme for leaders who want to be more inclusive: to lead diverse teams, serve diverse customers and work with diverse stakeholders.

 “What do we need from the next generation of leaders?
 I believe we need adaptability, a genuine love of—as opposed to comfort with—change and ambiguity and a broad intelligence encompassing the practical, the emotional and the cultural.
 The capability is there, but we do need to hone it.”

-Our participants want maximum access to the city and its leaders; each day is hosted in a different venue in a different part of the city.
+Our participants want maximum access to the city and leaders in it; each day is hosted in venues across the city.

 Masterclasses allow participants engage with leaders in the city who have learned to work in places where cultures collide.
 They may have had to overcome the constraints of their own culture, recover from knocks, reconcile worlds, stand up in difficult situations or adapt and flex without compromising on who they are.

-Immersions place participants at the city’s cultural collision points, to learn from the successes and the failures of the people who lead there— whether that’s bankers, police, artists, activists or religious leaders.
+Immersions place participants at the centre of the city’s cultural collision points, to learn from the successes and the failures of the people who lead there—whether that’s bankers, police, artists, activists or religious leaders.

 We work with many organizations who see the streetwise mba as a way of delivering current strategies in Talent, Leadership and Diversity & Inclusion.